A Colorful Kids’ Bedroom: Design & Sources

 The book nook

 Oh, this charming little book nook.
-It was previously a closet (one of three just on that side of the wall!)
+It was previously a closet (one of three on that wall alone!)
 Alex built it out and we found a foam mattress that fit perfectly inside.

-The boys can actually access it from behind through the closet next door, so there’s a secret entrance.
+The boys can actually access the space behind it through the closet next door, so there’s a secret cave hangout underneath the book nook.
 They think it’s the greatest thing that has ever existed.

-We use it as a sleepover spot now too.
+We use it as a sleepover spot now as well.
 If you happen to have a surplus of closets (what a gift!) this is a very good use of one.

 The blue in the space is Stone Blue and the green trim is Breakfast Room Green.